 Nr.
-Learning outcome for the programme with Assurance specialisation Practice The aspiring professional accountant is able Common Base of Knowledge Assurance Common Base of Practice Assurance approach.
-A&A-6 to apply a critical attitude during the execution of professional and other tasks, characterized by an inquisitive attitude, alertness to circumstances that may indicate errors or fraud, and a critical assessment of information obtained in connection with the engagement. С С A&A-7.1 to describe or, as appropriate, to evaluate the system of supervision and quality control of the professional performance at professional and organisational level. В С A&A-7.2 to describe and apply the quality control procedures at engagement level, including the related documentation requirements. В С В С A&A-8 to identify and to distinguish from each other the various forms of professional practice (including internal and operational auditors, government accountants, forensic accountants, IT auditors and financial professionals). В A&A-9 to explain the template for assurance engagements , to apply it in a case, and to comment on it in a critical fashion. С A&A-10 to express in words or, as appropriate, to apply the professional regulations governing fraud and unusual transactions . Α С Α С A&A-11.1 to apply in an annual accounts audit the applicable professional regulations governing the process of client and engagement (re)acceptance . В С С A&A-11.2 to collect for an annual accounts audit , in accordance with the applicable professional regulations, sufficient knowledge of the entity involved and its environment, including its system of internal controls, in order to be able to describe and estimate the business, audit, inherent, internal control and detection risks and to establish a materiality level. В С С A&A-11.3 to describe and analyse for an annual accounts audit , in accordance with the applicable professional regulations, the impact of information technology on the entity (including ERP, cloud computing, big data, networking, privacy, social media, and reporting software), including its processes, systems and governance, and to determine the consequences thereof for the work to be carried out by the auditor, В С С
+Learning outcome for the programme with Assurance specialisation Theory Prac tice The aspiring professional accountant is able Common Base of Knowledge Common Base of Practice Assurance approach.
+A&A-6 to apply a critical attitude during the execution of professional and other tasks, characterized by an inquisitive attitude, alertness to circumstances that may indicate errors or fraud, and a critical assessment of information obtained in connection with the engagement. С С A&A-7.1 to describe or, as appropriate, to evaluate the system of supervision and quality control of the professional performance at professional and organisational level. В С A&A-7.2 to describe and apply the quality control procedures at engagement level, including the related documentation requirements. В С В С A&A-8 to identify and to distinguish from each other the various forms of professional practice (including internal and operational auditors, government accountants, forensic accountants, IT auditors and financial professionals). В A&A-9 to explain the template for assurance engagements , to apply it in a case, and to comment on it in a critical fashion. С A&A-10 to express in words or, as appropriate, to apply the professional regulations governing fraud , unusual transactions and non-compliance with laws and regulations .
+A С Α С A&A-11.1 to apply in an annual accounts audit the applicable professional regulations governing the process of client and engagement (re)acceptance . В С С A&A-11.2 to collect for an annual accounts audit , in accordance with the applicable professional regulations, sufficient knowledge of the entity involved and its environment, including its system of internal controls, in order to be able to describe and estimate the business, audit, inherent, internal control and detection risks and to establish a materiality level. В С С A&A-11.3 to describe and analyse for an annual accounts audit , in accordance with the applicable professional regulations, the impact of information technology on the entity (including ERP, cloud computing, big data, networking, privacy, social media, and reporting software), including its processes, systems and governance, and to В С С